 - Students applying to online programs must satisfy the full status admissions requirement.

 - Individual academic programs may require a higher score, or additional evidence of spoken English language proficiency; please review your proposed program of study's website for program requirements for admission.

 - Accepted scores and minimums listed above are for admission purposes only.
 If applying to hold a Teaching Assistantship, please review the English proficiency requirements for teaching assistants.

 Test Information and Instructions for Requesting Official Scores

-Applicants who meet one of the following criteria are exempt from submitting a TOEFL or IELTS exam and from taking the English as a Second Language Placement Test (EPT) prior to enrolling at Illinois:
+Applicants who meet one of the following criteria are exempt from the English proficiency requirement for admission:

 ENGLISH PROFICIENCY FOR TEACHING ASSISTANTS

 Please note that all English proficiency requirements and exemptions listed above are for admission purposes only.
 Admissions minimums are not equivalent to minimums required for holding a teaching assistantship; and not all exemptions apply for those holding a teaching assistantship.
 For more information, please see the English Proficiency Requirement for Graduate Teaching Assistants.